tschaffter/docker-dnsmasq/README.md

 resolved to the local IP address `192.168.1.10`.

 ## Versioning

+### Docker tags

+You should avoid using the `:latest` tag when deploying containers in production, because this makes it hard to track which version of the image is running and hard to roll back.

 It is recommended to use a tag other than `latest` if you are using this image in a production setting.
 The tags of this image match the versions of Dnsmasq